 |Middle East Oil Refinery||Alexandria (Sidi Kerir)||100,000|

 Much of the natural gas consumed in Egypt is used to fuel electric power plants.
-The government is encouraging households, businesses, and the industrial sector to consider natural gas as a substitute for petroleum and coal.
-In January 2008, the World Bank approved loans for the Natural Gas Connections Project, which aims to switch consumption of liquefied petroleum gas (LPG) to natural gas through investment in new connections and to further expand natural gas use in densely populated, low income areas.
-The share of natural gas consumed in the transportation sector also has been rising since the development of compressed natural gas (CNG) infrastructure and vehicles.
+The government encourages households, businesses, and the industrial sector to consider natural gas as a substitute for petroleum products and coal.
+In January 2008, the World Bank approved loans for the Natural Gas Connections Project, which aims to switch consumption of liquefied petroleum gas (LPG) to natural gas through investment in new connections and to further expand natural gas use in densely populated, low-income areas.
+The share of natural gas consumed in the transportation sector also increased since the development of compressed natural gas (CNG) infrastructure and vehicles.

 Natural gas exports

 The AGP originates in Egypt and connects to Jordan, Syria, and Lebanon.
-In 2008, a pipeline was built from the starting point in al-Arish in Egypt to Ashkelon in Israel and runs underwater.
-The AGP had been sabotaged on over a dozen occasions between 2011 and 2012, which resulted in gas supply disruptions to recipient countries.
-Israel and Jordan were most affected by supply cut-offs because they were most dependent on Egypt's gas.
-In April 2012, Egyptian state-owned oil and gas companies announced that they were terminating their agreement to supply gas to Israel.
-Total exports via the AGP dropped to 19 Bcf in 2012, of which the majority was sent to Jordan, with a smaller amount delivered to Israel before exports were terminated.
-This level is a substantial decrease from the gas volumes transported prior to the revolution, which totaled 193 Bcf in 2010.Liquefied natural gas (LNG)
+In 2008, a leg extension of the AGP was built that runs under water from the starting point in al-Arish in Egypt to Ashkelon in Israel.
+The AGP had been sabotaged on over a dozen occasions between 2011 and 2012, which resulted in gas supply disruptions to Jordan and Israel.
+Total exports via the AGP dropped to 19 billion cubic feet (Bcf) in 2012, of which the majority was sent to Jordan, with a smaller amount delivered to Israel before exports were terminated.
+This level is a substantial decrease from the gas volumes transported via AGP prior to the revolution, which totaled 193 Bcf in 2010.Liquefied natural gas (LNG)

 Suez Canal/SUMED Pipeline

 The Suez Canal is located in Egypt and connects the Red Sea and Gulf of Suez with the Mediterranean Sea.
-In 2012, oil (both crude oil and refined products) and LNG accounted for 24 and 5 percent of total Suez cargoes, measured by cargo tonnage, respectively.
-The Canal is unable to handle Ultra Large Crude Carriers (ULCC) and fully laden Very Large Crude Carriers (VLCC) class crude oil tankers.
-The Suezmax was the largest ship capable of navigating through the Canal until 2010 when the Suez Canal Authority extended the depth to 66 feet to allow over 60 percent of all tankers to use the Canal, according to the Suez Canal Authority.
+In 2013, total petroleum and other liquids (crude oil and refined products) and LNG accounted for 20% and 3% of total Suez cargoes, measured by cargo tonnage, respectively.
+The Suez Canal is unable to handle Ultra Large Crude Carriers (ULCC) and fully laden Very Large Crude Carriers (VLCC) class crude oil tankers.
+The Suezmax was the largest ship capable of navigating through the canal until 2010 when the Suez Canal Authority extended the canal depth to 66 feet to allow more than 60% of all tankers to use the Suez Canal, according to the Suez Canal Authority.

-Fully laden VLCCs transiting toward the Suez Canal also use the SUMED Pipeline for lightering.
-Lightering occurs when a vessel needs to reduce its weight and draft by offloading cargo in order to enter a restrictive waterway, such as a canal.
-The Suez Canal is not deep enough for a fully laden VLCC and, therefore, a portion of the crude is offloaded at the SUMED Pipeline at the Ain Sukhna terminal.
-The now partially laden VLCC goes through the Suez Canal and picks up the portion of its crude at the other end of the pipeline at Sidi Kerir terminal.
+Fully laden VLCCs going toward the Suez Canal also use the SUMED Pipeline for lightering.
+Lightering occurs when a vessel needs to reduce its weight and draft by offloading cargo to enter a restrictive waterway, such as a canal.
+The Suez Canal is not deep enough for a fully-laden VLCC and, therefore, a portion of the crude is offloaded at the SUMED Pipeline at the Ain Sukhna terminal.
+The now partially-laden VLCC goes through the Suez Canal and picks up the offloaded crude at the other end of the pipeline at the Sidi Kerir terminal.